AlenaBukilic/research-helper/README.md

 3. (Optional) Check "Send report via email" if you want to receive the report via email
    - If checked, you must provide your email address in the field that appears
    - The "Run Research" button will be disabled until you provide a valid email address when the checkbox is checked
+4. Wait for the research to complete (this may take several minutes).
+You'll see:
+   - An initial status message: "Starting research...
+This may take a few minutes."
+   - A trace link to monitor progress in OpenAI's tracing system
-4. Watch the progress updates as the autonomous research manager agent:
+   - The autonomous research manager agent will:
-   - Plans searches
+     - Plan searches
-   - Performs web searches
+     - Perform web searches sequentially
-   - Writes the report
+     - Write the report
-   - Evaluates quality and iterates if needed
+     - Evaluate quality and iterate if needed (typically 2-3 iterations max)
-   - (If email requested) Hands off to email agent to send the email to your provided address
+     - (If email requested) Hand off to email agent to send the email to your provided address
 5. View the final report in the interface
 6. (If email was requested) Check your email inbox for the formatted HTML report